mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

  2. 3rd space, as a space and Playtesting a space
 3. Movement between spaces, repertoires in practice (FOk) practices, Dol and helping styles
 4. Identity formation
+  - Summary of Blending as a process,
   - via specialism
   - via variations in playtesting, playful example
+5. interventions
-  - Intervention to encourage player styles,
+  - to encourage maker styles
-5. Summary of Blending as a process, playtesting as a process -
+  - to maximise potential of playtesting as a process -

+THEN WHAT?

 <!-- 1.
 Overview / recap of relational agency and repertoires, equity and diversity
 2. Playtesting as the medium (perhaps swap with 2. )